DerrickLamers/cncjswiki/FAQ.md

 $ ./mjpg-streamer.sh start
 ```

-Once you have finished setup, input the URL in the webcam widget to play the HTTP M-JPEG stream:
+Once you have finished setup, input the URL in the webcam widget to play the M-JPEG stream:
 ```bash
 # Replace raspberrypi with your IP address
 http://raspberrypi:8080/?action=stream